 It can be tempting to think of all of your customers as being the same kind of person - for example, a coffee shop owner might assume his customers are all "people who like coffee."
 But in many cases, a business provides different kinds of value to different kinds of customers.
 In the case of our coffee shop example, here are some possible customer segments (also known as "prospects"):

-Each of these segments is coming to the coffee shop for a different reason.
-If you understand your different types of customers, then you can understand more about their needs - and this helps you plan your marketing activities.
+Each of these segments comes to the coffee shop for a different reason.
+If you understand your different types of customers, you can understand more about their needs, which helps you plan your marketing activities.